grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Hemi was out of his seat a second later, and had Chips' forearms taut in his huge fists, like bracing on the cables of some massive suspension bridge.

 Percy was not down long.
 She got up to one knee before she fired Chips.
-"You're off the boat."
-Percy said quietly between gasping breaths.
+"You're off the boat," Percy said quietly between gasping breaths.
 "We get to a port, you take your gear with you when you get off, and never again befoul my boat with your black fungal attitude."

 "Ya?
 Fuck you, you vegetatively stupid sow.
 I'll fucking be asleep in my rack while your fucking rusting shithole of a boat sinks around you.
 I don't fucking care anymore.
 I'd rather die than save your bulbous fucking ass one more time."

 Hemi was steering Chips towards the hatch down out of the control room.
 He had to let her arms go for her to get down the ladder, though he kept the piece of pipe she had been holding.
 Hemi and Percy could hear her smashing and cursing her way forward to the crew quarters.

-"We all need rest Sylvia."
-Said Hemi.
+"We all need rest Sylvia," said Hemi.

-"I need it more than anyone, but you don't see me fucking swinging pipes at people."
-She was furious.
+"I need it more than anyone, but you don't see me swinging pipes at people."

 Hemi nodded quietly.
-But he knew Chips was right on two counts: blowing the trim tanks without warning the boat was incredibly dangerous.
+But he knew Chips was right on two counts: blowing the trim tanks without warning was incredibly dangerous.
 And they would never get to a port without Chips' continuous help to patch the leaking hull.